jbatson5/SCALE-test/docs/MAVRIC.rst

   MAVRIC model of the TN24-P cask.
 Materials: spent fuel (light and dark yellow), steels (blues), resin (green), and other metals (gray).

-For MAVRIC, this means the calculation of a dose rate mesh tally using FW-CADIS to ensure that each voxel has low relative uncertainty, independent of the dose rate.
+For MAVRIC, this means that the calculation of a dose rate mesh tally is calculated using FW-CADIS to ensure that each voxel has low relative uncertainty, independent of the dose rate.
 Without MAVRIC, the calculation of dose rate everywhere in three dimensions would be too challenging.
 Most